onefact/assisted-living/README.md

 Along with the final dataset, the repository contains Python scripts used to gather, clean, and analyze the data.
 Additionally, the repository contains all the raw data gathered from each state's licensing agencies.

-The project is in the process of being published at the NeurIPS MLPH 2021 Machine Learning in Public Health conference in mid-December as *Assisted Living in the United States: an Open Dataset*.
-When this happens, we will provide a link to the extended abstract, which gives much more detail into the actual dataset, how the data was collected, and more.
+The project was accepted at NeurIPS 2021 as part of the [Machine Learning in Public](https://sites.google.com/nyu.edu/mlph2021/home) (MLPH) workshop.

+See [here](https://onefact.org/assisted-living) for more information about the dataset and a link to the preprint extended abstract.

-The dataset of assisted living facilities is `alf-dataset.csv`.
+The dataset of assisted living facilities is `assisted-living-facilites.csv`.

 Brief description of the repository:
 - `notebooks` contains most of our code used to process, clean, and analyize the data.
 File paths are somewhat broken due to rearranging file structure.